 EPA Finalizes New Chemical Data Reporting Rule Under TSCA

 On March 17, 2020, EPA finalized the “TSCA Chemical Data Reporting Revisions Under TSCA Section 8(a)” rule (CDR Rule), which amends requirements related to Chemical Data Reporting under the Toxic Substances Control Act (TSCA).
-The CDR Rule finalizes changes EPA proposed on April 25, 2019, and the new rule becomes effective thirty days after its publication in the Federal Register, which has yet to occur at the time of this alert.
+The CDR Rule finalizes changes EPA proposed on April 25, 2019, and the new rule becomes effective on May 11, 2020, thirty days after its publication in the Federal Register on April 9, 2020.
 Manufacturers and importers of chemical substances listed on the TSCA Inventory will likely be impacted by changes to Chemical Data Reporting.
 The changes implemented under the CDR Rule impact processing and use codes, confidentiality claims, and reporting on chemical byproducts and chemicals removed from waste streams, among other impacts.

 In tandem with the finalization of the CDR Rule, EPA has extended the submission deadline for the 2020 Chemical Data Reporting submission period from September 30, 2020, to November 30, 2020.
 This one-time extension gives submitters additional time to conform their reporting with the changes in the CDR Rule.